SEO vs. SEM: Which is Right for You?

 - There are more demographic controls with SEM with the ability to choose who gets served your ads.
-SEO results will appear whenever a relevant query is searched.
+SEO results will appear whenever someone searches a relevant query.

 - SEM is better for “failing fast.”
 You can quickly change parameters for your SEM campaigns in ways that SEO doesn’t allow for.